Issues

 One test can cover many defects, and one defect can be covered by many tests.

-To define test coverage of a defect, do one of the following:
+To define test coverage of a defect:

 • On the Relations tab of a defect, link the defect to its covering test.